 We think that motivation is the answer to sticking to exercise.
 If only we wanted it enough, then we would make it happen.

-However, that is not true.
-Motivation is always there.
+However, motivation is always there.
 If you feel you wish you exercised more, then you are motivated to exercise.
 If you are not doing it, it’s not because you are not motivated.
 It’s because something stops you.

-Many people just care about their weight, nothing else.
+Many people only care about their weight.
 Yet, our bodies are naturally wired to feel good when we move.
 Here is a quick list of the benefits of exercise:

 - Improves mood.
-Exercise does not just help depressed people, it helps everyone.
+Exercise does not just help depressed people; it helps everyone, even those who hate exercise.
 A quick workout or walk stimulates various brain chemicals that may leave you feeling happier and more relaxed.

 - Increases your energy levels.
-Regular physical activity boosts your endurance, and helps your heart and lungs work more efficiently.
+Regular physical activity boosts your endurance and helps your heart and lungs work more efficiently.
 And yes, that means more energy available for you.
-It seems that if you feel “too tired” to exercise, then you must exercise!

 - Improves sleep.
-Yes, regular physical activity can help you sleep better and fall asleep more easily, as long as you don’t exercise a couple of hours prior to bedtime.
+Regular physical activity can help you sleep better and fall asleep more easily, as long as you don’t exercise a couple of hours prior to bedtime.

 - Improves sex life.
 Erectile dysfunction?
 Lack of libido?
 Just lack of energy?
 Exercise may help with all of that.

-- Gets you better lab results, even if you are fat.
+- Gets you better lab results, even if you are overweight.
 Did you know that an obese person who is fit, i.e., exercises regularly, will show better lab results than a thin person who never exercises?
-That’s right.
-The weight does matter.
-But fitness matters even more.

-Maybe you are currently busy.
-Or, you are planning a trip next week.
-Or, your child just got sick.
+Maybe you are currently busy with your work life, or you are planning a trip next week.
+Maybe your child just got sick and needs your constant attention.
 Shouldn’t you just wait until you can give exercise 100% of your attention?

-I could go on and say to find something that you actually like.
-Yet I know that for most people, exercise itself is rarely the issue.
+Most advice in response to this excuse tells you to find something that you actually like.
+Yet, I know that for most people, exercise itself is rarely the thing that makes you hate exercise.
 Having to do it for “too long” is the issue.

 That’s why I said that if 30 minutes are boring, try 5 or 10.

-Now if this idea of starting small stresses you out, let me remind you the wisdom of tip #1–the fact that you may want to be exercising one hour daily, doesn’t mean you have to start from one hour right away!
-You can start small, and as you feel more and more comfortable build your way up!
+Now, if this idea of starting small stresses you out, let me remind you the wisdom of #1–the fact that you may want to be exercising one hour a day doesn’t mean you have to start from one hour right away.
+You can start small, and as you feel more and more comfortable, build your way up.